 Pathbreakers: New Postdoctoral Research on South Asia at U of T

-Christoph Emmrich (discussant), Director of the Centre for South Asian Studies; Associate Professor, Department for the Study of Religion, University of Toronto
+Chair: Christoph Emmrich, Director of the Centre for South Asian Studies; Associate Professor, Department for the Study of Religion and Buddhist Studies, University of Toronto